AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 `FORMIO_MONGO_DATABASE`|Mongo Database  Name.
 Used on installation to create the database.Choose your own||`formio` `FORMIO_ROOT_EMAIL`|form.io admin login|eg. admin@example.com|`must be set to whatever email address you want form.io to have as admin user`
 `FORMIO_ROOT_PASSWORD`|form.io admin password|eg.CHANGEME|`must be set to whatever password you want for your form.io admin user`

  * Build all the services.
     * For Linux,
         * Run `docker-compose -f docker-compose-linux.yml build` to build.
     * For Windows,
         * Run `docker-compose -f docker-compose-windows.yml build` to build.
- *  Follow the listed sub-instructions for mapping the pre-defined role IDs. **(Skip this step if the pre-defined template i.e.sample.json is already imported and role IDs are mapped in this .env)**
+ *  Follow the listed sub-instructions for mapping the pre-defined role IDs. **(Skip this step if the [sample.json](../../forms-flow-forms/sample.json) is already imported and role IDs are mapped in this .env)**
       *  Start the form.io service.
         For Linux,
         Run `docker-compose -f docker-compose-linux.yml up -d forms-flow-forms` to start.